yu-jingtian/github_tutorial/README.md

 - `git commit -m "Your message here"`
 - `git push`

+## Important for stats projects: Git ignore:
+Github will track everything in your repository, including data files.
+This is not good!
+If you have HUGE simulation files, this will usually break push/pull/tracking

+Add any private data files and simulation folder items to the .gitignore file.

+Add a simulation folder to the project.

+Don't track anything the simulation folder might contain to the .gitignore file by adding `Simulation/`

+Save your .gitignore change and add/commit/push to your repository

+Test it works!
+Add a file in that folder, and try to push it to the repository.
+Will it show up?

 ## Branches: How you are supposed to use Git/Github (but I don't always tbh)
 What are branches for?